Air North: History

 Since the arrival of the Boeing 737s, the main Air North base in Whitehorse has steadily expanded.
 It now includes the original hangar which is now used as a cargo warehouse and ground equipment shop, a new aircraft maintenance hangar, a reservations and administration building, an operations centre, an in-house catering and cabin services department, and a fuelling facility.
 Air North also operates secondary bases in Vancouver, B.C. and Dawson City, Yukon.
 The in-house catering building opened in the mid-2000s, enabling Air North to offer in-flight meals.
 Yukon products are featured when possible, and often include Midnight Sun coffee and Yukon Brewing beer.

-In conjunction with North of Ordinary Media, Air North launched its inflight magazine, Yukon, North of Ordinary in February 2007.
-The magazine is published quarterly and is available in-flight, via subscription, and in bookstores across Canada.
-The magazine is owned and operated by North of Ordinary Media.
+Air North launched its inflight magazine in partnership with North of Ordinary Media in February 2007.
+Now owned by Nordwind Inc. in Whitehorse published as The Yukon Magazine, it is released quarterly and is available in-flight, by subscription, and at select retailers across Canada.

 An Air North flight receives a water-cannon salute after completing the airline's first scheduled flight to Victoria from Whitehorse, May 2018.

-The remainder of Air North's revenue comes from ground handling services at Whitehorse, Dawson City, Old Crow, Edmonton, and Vancouver Airports, as well as Jet-A refuelling services at Whitehorse.
+The remainder of Air North's revenue comes from ground handling services at Whitehorse, Dawson City, Old Crow, Edmonton, and Vancouver Airports, as well as Jet-A refuelling services and the operation of a bistro at Whitehorse's airport.
 Air North is currently the main provider of Jet-A fuel service in Whitehorse.
-It is also the ground handler for Condor Airlines and WestJet in Whitehorse, as well as several airlines in Vancouver.
+It is also the ground handler for WestJet in Whitehorse, as well as several airlines in Vancouver.

 In May 2022, Air North launched its inaugural twice-weekly flight to Toronto via Yellowknife.

-Air North is now owned by Joseph Sparling (51%) (President, CEO, and Boeing 737 Captain) and the Vuntut Development Corporation (49%), an arm of the Vuntut Gwitchin First Nation.
+Air North is now owned by Joseph Sparling (close to 51%) (President, CEO, and Boeing 737 Captain), the Vuntut Development Corporation (49%), an arm of the Vuntut Gwitchin First Nation, and, as of 2026, more than 2,400 individual Yukoners (less than 0.1% total).
 Air North is one of the largest private sector employers in Yukon.
-As of 2015 it has over 500 employees and more than 1,200 Class C & D shareholders.
+As of 2015 it has over 500 employees.

+In July and August 2026, Air North announced new, year round service between Yellowknife and Edmonton beginning in December 2026.
+As well, a new seasonal service between Vancouver and Kamloops beginning in May 2027 was also announced.

 Destinations

-Most of Air North's work is scheduled passenger and cargo flights between Whitehorse and Vancouver, Kelowna, Victoria, Calgary, Edmonton, Dawson City, Old Crow, Mayo and Inuvik.
-It also has summer seasonal service to Yellowknife, Ottawa and Toronto.
+Most of Air North's work is scheduled passenger and cargo flights between Whitehorse and Vancouver, Kelowna, Victoria, Calgary, Edmonton, Dawson City, Old Crow, and Inuvik.
+It also has summer seasonal service to, Ottawa and Toronto.
 Air North also runs regular freight trips and fuel-haul flights to the fly-in only community of Old Crow, Yukon.
 In addition to scheduled routes, Air North also offers passenger, combi, cargo, and fuel-haul charter services to anywhere in North America with the ATR 42s and Boeing 737s.
 Regular charter customers include mine operators, cruise ship tour operators, fishing lodges, and sports teams.

 Scheduled flights

 Air North Boeing 737-400 at Whitehorse International Airport.

-As of October 2023, Air North provides scheduled service to the following destinations.
+As of 20 July 2026, Air North provides scheduled service to the following 13 destinations.